Busan IPark

+Busan IPark was founded as a semi-professional team in November 1979 by Saehan Motors.
 The club was one of the original five founding members of the K League and continuously competed in the first division from 1983 to 2015, when they were relegated for the first time.
 Initially, the club was called Daewoo Royals, in reference to the motor company that originally owned and financed it.
-Since the mid-1990s, Busan has actually received financial backing from the HDC Group and its apartment brand IPARK, rebranding as Busan i.cons, and then as Busan IPark in the process.
+Since the early 2000s, Busan has received financial backing from the HDC Group and its apartment brand IPARK, rebranding as Pusan i.cons and later as Busan IPark.

 History

 Daewoo Royals

-After being at the top of the league for most of the 1983 season, Daewoo finished second in its league debut conceding the title to Hallelujah FC by a single point after a goalless draw against Yukong Elephants in the Masan Series.
-In its sophomore season, the club turned professional, renamed itself as Daewoo Royals, and clinched its first league title after defeating Yukong Elephants by an aggregate score of 2–1 in the 1984 K-League Championship playoff.
-The Royals reached the playoff after winning the second round of a league which now included the likes of Lucky-Goldstar Hwangso and Hyundai Horang-i.
+After topping the league for most of the 1983 season, Daewoo finished second in their debut season, losing the title by one point to Hallelujah FC after a goalless draw against Yukong Elephants in the Masan Series.
+In its second season, the club turned professional, renamed as Daewoo Royals, and clinched its first league title after defeating Yukong Elephants by an aggregate score of 2–1 in the 1984 K League Championship playoff.

-Daewoo Royals headed into 1986 K-League season as continental champions after clinching the 1985–86 Asian Club Championship, becoming the first South Korean side to accomplish this feat after defeating Al-Ahli 3–1 in extra time in Jeddah, Saudi Arabia.
-Despite continental success, the team suffered a dismal season and failed to reach the 1986 K-League Championship playoff after finishing fourth in the first round of the league and third in the second.
+Daewoo Royals headed into the 1986 K League season as continental champions after clinching the 1985–86 Asian Club Championship, becoming the first South Korean side to accomplish this feat after defeating Al-Ahli 3–1 after extra time in Jeddah, Saudi Arabia.
+Despite the continental success, the team suffered a poor season and failed to reach the 1986 K League Championship playoff after finishing fourth in the first round of the league and third in the second.

-The Royals clinched their second league title after finishing at the top of the league with 46 points in the 1987 season.
-The Royals recaptured the league title in 1991 (making it their third) finishing ten points ahead of their closest competitor that season, Hyundai Horang-i.
-The Royals' momentum did not last as the club struggled in the ensuing seasons finishing at or near the bottom of the league.
+The Royals clinched their second league title after finishing atop the league with 46 points in the 1987 season.
+They won their third title in 1991 after finishing ten points clear of their nearest rivals that season, Hyundai Horang-i.
+The Royals' momentum didn't last as the club struggled in subsequent seasons, finishing at or near the bottom of the league.

 Pusan Daewoo Royals

-At the end of 1995 season, K-League sides began the process of "localizing", and the club became known as Pusan Daewoo Royals (부산 대우 로얄즈) in reference to its city of residence.
-In 1997, Pusan Daewoo Royals lifted its fourth league title, becoming the first team to have won the K-League Championship four times.
-The Royals were also the first team to have won the league twice (in 1987) and thrice (in 1991).
+At the end of the 1995 season, K League sides began the process of "localizing", and the club became known as Pusan Daewoo Royals (부산 대우 로얄즈) in reference to its city of residence.
+In 1997, they won their fourth league title, becoming the first team to win the K League Championship four times.

 Although the 1998 season marked the emergence of a forward Ahn Jung-hwan, the Royals finished mid-table.
-The club did however manage to qualify for the 1999 K-League Championship playoffs after placing fourth in regular season.
-During the playoffs, the Royals managed to knock out Chunnam Dragons and Bucheon SK to secure the right to face defending champions, Suwon Samsung Bluewings, a club which was at the pinnacle of its rise.
+The club did however manage to qualify for the 1999 K League Championship playoffs after finishing fourth in the regular season.
+During the playoffs, the Royals managed to knock out Chunnam Dragons and Bucheon SK to secure the right to face the defending champions, Suwon Samsung Bluewings, but lost in the final 4–2 on aggregate.